uradotdesign/briar-styleguide/README.md

 # Building

 Before you can modify the contents, you need to have Hugo installed.
 Hugo extended is recommended when using sass.
-You can get hugo installation file from [Hugo Releases](https://github.com/gohugoio/hugo/releases); choose one depending on your OS.
-If stuck, here is a the [official hugo installation guide](https://gohugo.io/getting-started/installing/)
+You can get the hugo installation file from [Hugo Releases](https://github.com/gohugoio/hugo/releases); choose one depending on your OS.
+If stuck, here is the [official hugo installation guide](https://gohugo.io/getting-started/installing/)

-Once Hugo is installed and added to PATH, you need to clone the repo on your system.
+Once Hugo is installed and added to your PATH, you need to clone the repo on your system.
 You can do that by running the command.

 `git clone $REPO`